TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/03_lesson/lesson.md

 2. **Lesson**
 	* Discuss part 1 of the Do Now.
 		* Go over the type of `list_dictionaries`.
-		    * It is still a dictionary type which goes from string to list.
+		    * It is still a dictionary type which goes from string (key) to list (value).
 Dictionaries can also go from numbers to lists or numbers to strings, or any other combination.
 	* Discuss part 2 of the Do Now.
 		* How do you update a value within a dictionary.
 Have to first get the item.
 If it doesn't exist set it to empty.
 If it does exist append a value to the end.
 		* Have students practice adding and removing values from a dictionary that goes from strings to lists.